 Balanced communities always have the talkers and the listeners.
 Some talk so much everyone wishes they’d keep quiet for once; others are so intent on listening that not one has yet been able to gain some wisdom and knowledge from them.

 This devotional is for the first group.
 You talk easily.
 You naturally see yourself as a talker, perhaps even a teacher.
-You might be very well versed on a wide array of topics, or you might actually one have one or two pet topics, either way, you love to talk.
+You might be very well versed on a wide array of topics, or you might have only one or two pet topics that you bring up all the time, either way, you love to talk.

 We all need the talkers, but if you are the talker, may there be a word of caution for your today